josbeir/cakephp-latte-view/README.md

 This plugin allows you to pass typed objects to templates, enabling you to utilize this powerful feature for better IDE support and type safety.

-To make use of this feature, you need to pass a class that implements `LatteView\View\ParameterInterface`.
+To make use of this feature, you need to pass a class extends `LatteView\View\Parameters`.

+> This class enables you to use the current view instance using the `getView()` method, allowing you to access it's methods and helpers from within your parameter class.
+Note that you should not access the view in the constructor as it is set at a later time.

 First, create a class that implements this interface:
+> This example shows how to add a custom Latte function and filter which both use a helper.

 ```php
 <?php